IHU-Art-Portal/theatrical-plays-api-v2/README.md

 ### 🔍 Get Logs

-Retrieve a list of all logs with optional pagination.
+Retrieves a list of all logs with optional pagination.

 | Parameter | Type            | Description                        |
 |-----------|-----------------|------------------------------------|